chimericdream/worldofpannotia.com/src/_psionic_armor_abilities/time-buttress.md

   manifesterLevel: "17th"
   prerequisites:
     feats: []"{% feat_link craft-psionic-arms-and-armor %}"
-    powers: ["_timeless body_"]
+    powers: ["{% power_link timeless-body %}"]
     special: []
   marketPriceSpecial: "+5 bonus"
-  description: ""
+  description: |
+    This kind of shield gives the wielder a chance to avoid telling blows by using time itself as a shield.
+Once per day, the wielder can use {% power_link timeless-body %} as though manifesting the power.
 ---
-This kind of shield gives the wielder a chance to avoid telling blows by using time itself as a shield.
-Once per day, the wielder can use _timeless body_ as though manifesting the power.